About Ethics Bowl

 See the IEB National Ethics Bowl Championships page for detailed information on the national competition and forms.

-Eighteenth Intercollegiate Ethics BowlSM Competition to be held at APPE Annual Meeting in Jacksonville, Florida on February 27, 2014.
+Nineteenth Intercollegiate Ethics BowlSM Competition to be held at APPE Annual Meeting in Costa Mesa, California on Sunday, February 22, 2015.

 Twenty-first Intercollegiate Ethics BowlSM Competition

 The Eightteenth Intercollegiate Ethics BowlSM was held February 27, 2014, in Jacksonville, Florida, as a part of the Association for Practical and Professional Ethics 2014 23nd Annual Meeting.
 Colleges and universities across the United States and throughout the world who qualified in a regional bowl were invited to enter a team of undergraduate students in the national competition.